kagebarton/MriscocProUI/README.md

 Many Updates have been included in the most recent MriscocProUI in the **2023-June** release.<br>
 H32->HC32 support is currently only in the branch **HC32-June**.
 You can find the original repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)<br>
 #### Important Info regarding HC32:
-Not all features or options have been fully tested with this chip, specifically. *UBL*/*BLT* versions may not work with the **CR/3D/BL-Touch**
+Not all features or options have been fully tested with this chip.
 <br>

 General information about the firmware and updates is located in the _Wiki_ page [What's New In This Release](https://github.com/classicrocker883/MriscocProUI/wiki/What's-New-in-this-Release). <br> Other changes and updates are [addressed here](https://github.com/classicrocker883/MriscocProUI/releases/latest) and are [addressed here](https://github.com/mriscoc/Ender3V2S1/releases/latest).